 This is probably the most difficult section of the Hayduke, but if you’re hiking westbound, you’ll be ready for it.
 Just keep in mind if walking the North Rim to Swamp Point, water sources are not reliable year-round.
 Contact the North Rim ranger station for beta.
 Queen Anne Spring near Teddy’s Cabin is reliable and tasty, though it is a tiny bit out of the way.

 I’ve hiked it twice and I still don’t quite understand the Saddle Canyon dryfall bypass.
 So many people hike this there should be a use trail, but it’s hard to find.
 Frankly, it’s a shit show.
 Good luck.
 After that you’ll find foot paths clear to Thunder River where trail picks up.
 Be careful in Tapeats and definitely follow the advice of Mitchell and Coronella about it!
 Because of how steep it is, it flows quickly.
 That creek is NO JOKE.

 When you get back to the Colorado, the 7-mile walk along the shore isn’t too bad, at least not the first four miles of it.
-If you’re not a purist, I recommend hiking the first four miles — the bypass climb is actually fun and follows a lovely old path — and then hitching the last three miles on a raft.
+If you’re not a purist, I recommend hiking the first four miles — the bypass climb is actually fun and follows a lovely old path past a couple dripping springs — and then hitching the last three miles on a raft.
 Because the last three miles are tedious, and there is no good or right way to cover them.

 Kanab Creek is like an obstacle course with fallen boulders and water, and side-trips are recommended.
 Don’t sleep at Showerbath Spring unless you’re in a tent – this is where I got stung by a bark scorpion.
 The neurotoxin had me sideways for 16 hours.